robashton/blog/input/pages/you have ruined javascript/content.markdown

   <blockquote>Wow!
 Thanks for the detailed explanation.
 You made it easy and crystal clear mate.
 Well done!!</blockquote>

-If I was being kind, I'd say that this comment is sarcastic and the whole thing is just a really good example of Poe's law, but on reading the whole thing I don't think this is the case and let's carry on to see what is what.
+If I was being kind, I'd say that this comment is ironic and the whole thing is just a really good example of Poe's law, but on reading the whole thing I don't think this is the case and my frown has not turned upside down.

-So the first thing we see is a quote from the freaking Angular docs which looks like this
+So... the first thing we see is a quote from the freaking Angular docs which looks like this

   <blockquote>An Angular "service" is a singleton object created by a "service factory".
 These service factories are functions which, in turn, are created by a "service provider".
 "The service providers are constructor functions".
 When instantiated they must contain a property called $get, which holds the service factory function.</blockquote>